Prabh022/prabhjeet-singh-profile/README.md

 🎓 Graduate of the Computer Programming diploma program at Seneca College – with a strong foundation in software development, web technologies, and database management.

 🧠 I’ve built full-stack projects, optimized databases, and collaborated on real-world software initiatives.
-While most of my code is stored in **private repositories**, I’m happy to provide access upon request.
+While most of my code or my work is stored in **private repositories**, I’m happy to provide access upon request.

 ---